 wrong, of course.
-Then, in the May 1, 1985 issue of the Watchtower, it was before the generation that was alive in 1914 died out, God's judgment would be executed on the Thus, you can see why I am a bit skeptical when anyone connected with the Watchtower Society offers to tell me how specific Bible promises are going to play out.
+Then, in the May 1, 1985 issue of the Watchtower, it was predicted that before the generation that was alive in 1914 died out, God's judgment would be Thus, you can see why I am a bit skeptical when anyone connected with the Watchtower Society offers to tell me how specific Bible promises are going to play out.